yeovolf/terraform-on-aws/README.md

 # terraform-on-aws
-Build an AWS infrastructure using terraform
+Build an AWS infrastructure using terraform and following best practice.